DMPonline.be: sign in via ORCID

 How to sign in via ORCID

 - First you need an ORCID iD.
-If you don’t have an ORCID iD yet, go to https://orcid.org and click “Sign in/register” in the upper right corner of the page.
-On the ORCID sign-in page, select “Register now” and complete the registration process to create an ORCID iD and account.
+If you don’t have an ORCID iD yet, as a UGent user go to orcid.ugent.be and follow the steps.
+For more information see this research tip.
+Alternatively, go to ORCID.org and register to create an account.

-Make sure that your email and notification preferences in your ORCID account are set to “visible” to at least “trusted parties”, so that DMPonline.be has permission to read the primary email address in your ORCID account:
+- Next, go to ORCID.org and make sure that your email preferences are set to visible to at least “trusted parties”, so that DMPonline.be has permission to read the primary email address in your ORCID account:

-Step 3: Set the visibility of your primary email address to at least “trusted parties” by clicking the key symbol (if visibility is set to “only me”, you will not be able to sign into DMPonline.be via ORCID).
+Step 2: Set the visibility of your primary email address to at least “trusted parties” by clicking the key symbol.
+If visibility is set to “only me”, you will not be able to sign into DMPonline.be via ORCID.

 If you want to use ORCID to sign in as a regular user with full user rights in DMPonline.be, make sure that the primary email address in your ORCID account is a valid institutional email address from Ghent University (Hospital) or another DMPonline.be partner institution.